The simple answer is; you shouldn’t feel tired after diving.

-- Ascend at an appropriate speed (9m/30? per min).
-Definitely don’t ascend faster – but also avoid crawling up to the surface at a slower speed.
+- Ascend at the optimal speed (9m/30′ per min).
+Definitely don’t ascend faster; but also avoid crawling up to the surface at a slower speed.

-- Conduct safety stops with accurate buoyancy – control depth within 50cm/1.5ft, but aim for half that deviation.
+- Conduct safety stops with accurate buoyancy: control your depth within 50cm/1.5ft, but aim for half that deviation.

 - Add additional safety stops – above and below the traditional 5m/3min stop.
 Consider also spending a minute at 9m/30ft and a few extra minutes at 3m/10ft.

 - Ascend very slowly from your last stop at no greater speed than 3m/10ft a minute. i.e. take 1–2 minutes between the safety stop and the surface.

 - Conduct lengthy surface intervals – at least one-hour duration, but ideally longer.

 - Minimize repetitive diving on a single day.